Asian shares rise on Wall St, oil gains; Nikkei dips on yen

-HONG KONG – Most Asian stocks markets are higher after Wall Street's latest record close.
-Japan's Nikkei 225 recovered from early losses to gain 0.1 percent.
-Hong Kong's Hang Seng and the Shanghai Composite index also advanced.
+HONG KONG – Most Asian stocks markets pushed higher Friday after Wall Street's latest record close.

 Continue Reading Below